 - A red light feature.
 The low, red light allows your eyes to adjust to night vision and gives you better peripheral vision than white lights.

 If you’re looking for a good, packable lantern, I recommend the Suoaki Led Camping Lantern.
 This lantern serves as an adequate flashlight and a soft table lantern.
 The soft light makes it easy on the eyes.
 When not in use it folds down small so it’s easy to pack away.
-The company makes a solar powered version as well as a battery operated one.
+The company makes a solar powered version, as well as a battery, operated one.

 14. A Good Knife

-A good camping knife will come in handy for a lot of different used from chopping small tree branches to slicing meat to carving a little fox out of a knot of wood.
+A good camping knife will come in handy for a lot of different uses from chopping small tree branches to slicing meat to carving a little fox out of a knot of wood.
 I feel like buying a knife is a very personal choice.
 I’m not an expert on knives and with so many to choose from, I’m really not comfortable recommending something specific.